 I am being relocated for work to Lima OH.
 I am a single mother of two kids (2 yrs & 11yrs).
 Can you please help me learn the area?
 I have been looking online at houses and the prices are INSANE!
 98k for 2000 sqft?
 That is just unheard of in my are of PA.
 I know every town has its bad parts of town and weather nusances.
 And every school district has its not so good school building.
 What city within 25 miles would you recommend I look into that has a great/good (what is the 2nd or 3rd school you think of) school system (elem midlde and high) safe rural/country houses without a high cost of living?
 What schools to avoid at all cost and what areas to not move/rent.
 I will be living in the area for about 8 years.
 This is my first huge job relocation that I have not one bit of knowlede about the area.
 To be honest I am so scared not know knowing what kind of area im putting my kids into.
 I just have this gut feeling I am going to make the worst living or education decision in my life.

 Perry High School is a public high school in Lima.
-The principal of Perry High School is Mr. Nicholas H. Weingart, who can be contacted at firstname.lastname@example.org.
-403 students attend Perry High School and are mostly Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-44% of the 403 students here are classified as "economically disadvantaged", and 73% get reduced lunch prices.
-The ratio of students to teachers at Perry High School is 20:1.
+The principal of Perry High School is Mr. Nicholas H. Weingart, whose e-mail is firstname.lastname@example.org.
+403 children attend Perry High School and identify as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
+44% of the 403 students here are classified as "economically disadvantaged", and 73% are paying reduced lunch prices.
+The student to teacher ratio at Perry High School is 20:1.
 Bath High School is one of the nearest high schools.

 - Drawing painting

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||73%||80%|